-Deciding whether to take out separate buildings insurance or contents insurance or a combined policy that covers both, working out the value of your home contents, and choosing what your policy should cover are all key steps in deciding your insurance.
+Deciding whether to take out separate buildings insurance or contents insurance or both combined, and adding up the value of your home contents are key steps in deciding your insurance.

-If the worst happens and something happens that means you can't continue to live in your home (such as fire, flooding, or subsidence) your insurer is likely to pay for alternative accommodation while your home is being repaired.
-To be 'uninhabitable' your home might simply be without electricity, running water or, during the winter, heating.
+If the worst happens (such as fire, flooding, or subsidence) and you can't continue to live in your home, your insurer is likely to pay for alternative accommodation while your home is being repaired.
+To be 'uninhabitable' your home can simply be without electricity, running water or, during the winter, heating.

-Many people don't realise that most home policies include your freezer – and its contents.
-So if there is a prolonged power cut of something else causes your fridge/freezer to stop working, many insurers will pay for the spoiled food.
+Many people don't realise that most home policies include not only your freezer but its contents too.
+So if there is a prolonged power cut, or something else causes your fridge and freezer to stop working, many insurers will pay for the spoiled food.
 They may even help with the cost of a temporary replacement.
-The cover usually depends on various factors, for instance the age of your fridge or freezer, the amount it had inside it, or if the malfunction was deliberate/caused by carelessness.

 Cover outside the home

-Home contents cover can protect you against theft or damage of personal belongings (jewellery, mobile phones, laptops) inside the home, but some policies also provide, or offer as an optional extra, cover for your personal property outside the home and, often, anywhere in the world.
+Contents insurance can protect you against theft or damage of personal belongings (jewellery, mobile phones, laptops) inside the home.
+Some policies also provide, or offer as an optional extra, cover for your personal property outside the home and, often, anywhere in the world.

-Whether covered as standard or offered as an optional extra, accidental damage can cover you for things like a broken television or computer, spillages (such as red wine on a light coloured fabric), or a football breaking your window.
+Whether offered as standard or as an optional extra, accidental damage cover can include things like a broken television or computer, spillages (such as red wine on a light coloured fabric), or a football breaking a window.

 Legal expenses cover